Canon 200D vs Nikon D3200

 - More modern: Reflects 5 years and 2 months of technical progress since the D3200 launch.

 - More heavily discounted: Has been around for much longer (launched in April 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (8 : 1 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (13 : 1 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 200D and the D3200 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
+The ratings are only valid when referring to cameras in the same category and of the same age.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons